 • Additional orientation material to help you prepare for and get the most out of your subsequent afloat course experience

-If you wish to do the online Intermediate Ashore Knowledge module separately there is a fee of $100 (refundable if you subsequently book a course with us in 2018 in Canada).)
+If you wish to do the online Intermediate Ashore Knowledge module separately there is a fee of $175 including the exam fee.($125 is refundable if you subsequently book a course with us in 2019 in Canada).
 See learntocruiseonline.ca to register for this option.
-There is no exam fee if you complete the exam on your afloat course: Otherwise there is exam fee of $50 if you want to write the exam before or after your afloat course.

 6 DAY LIVE ABOARD